khairahscorner/AutiMS/README.md

 AutiMS is a management app for documenting reports of patients undergoing therapy as well as giving full access to these reports to parents and other authorized family members.

 It's a closed application that connects therapists of patients living with Autism directly with the other parent guardian and other family members and gives room for communication.
-Visit https://autims.netlify.com to get started.

 It's a Progressive Web App (PWA), which simply means you can add it to your phone's home screen like a native app, without having to download from the Play store / App Store (amingst other things).